josephmontes/VAA/README.md

 - 4-Seam Fastballs are being thrown less in general, but 4-Seam Fastballs with a -4.5° VAA or flatter are being thrown more
 - Many offensive statistics support the fact that this flatter type of 4-Seam Fastball is considerably more favorable for pitchers
   - More specifically, when it is thrown anywhere within about 5 inches of the top of the batter's strikezone
-- Due to the evidence supporting the pitch's current effectiveness, this trend is likely not going to go away until batters show an increased ability to counter it in future seasons
+- Due to the evidence supporting the pitch's current effectiveness, this trend is likely not going to stop until batters show an increased ability to counter it in future seasons

 # 2. PITCHERS